URK23CS7011/exp6-/README.md

-# exp6-
-this is exp6 for practise
+this is demian and m doing exp 6